 USABA is committed to the safety and well-being of all athletes and others who participate in our programs.
 This will be accomplished by creating a safe and positive environment that is free of misconduct to include bullying, hazing, harassment (including sexual harassment), emotional misconduct and physical misconduct.
 USABA’s commitment extends to our role as a membership organization (including a training site in Fort Wayne, Indiana), as a United States Olympic Committee (USOC) Multi-Sport Organization and as the USOC High Performance Management Organization for the sport of goalball.
 This policy supports the SafeSport Code for the U.S. Olympic and Paralympic Movements.

 Along with this commitment, USABA establishes the following policy that applies to our employees, contractual staff, coaches, USABA referees, guides, pilots and athletes USABA designates for the U.S. Anti-Doping Agency (USADA) required testing pool (RTP).
+These tips and guidelines from the USOC are also helpful in navigating SafeSport.

 1. Prohibited Conduct: